petenelson/wp-author-stats/readme.md

 ## Description

-Display and download simple author stats
+Display and download simple author stats.
+Shows total posts, word count, and total post views (requires Jetpack) for a time frame.
+Stats can also be downloaded via a comma-delimited file.

 Contact [Pete Nelson](https://twitter.com/gungeekatx)